 An engineer by training, Harry founded GP Access in 2011 after discovering some GPs who had invented a new system, and producing the evidence of its astonishing effects.
 With interests in research, analysis and systems thinking, he is fascinated by how things work and could work better.
 Sadly he is never satisfied and keeps coming up with new ideas.
 He promises to stop when there are no more problems.
-He is a member of the Advisory Board of the European Forum for Primary Care EFPC.

 Ian is an established leader, manager and consultant with a track record in the public, private and not-for-profit sectors.
 He is an adept facilitator and enjoys the challenge of change.
 He has worked in NHS primary care with GPs, dentists, optometrists and pharmacists and understands their challenges.
 Ian’s principal hobby is singing as a soloist and in professional choirs.
 He has two sons.